Backwards (Red Dwarf): Reception

-The episode was originally broadcast on the British television channel BBC2 on 14 November 1989 in the 9:00pm evening time slot.
-As with all episodes in the third series, "Backwards" gained healthy viewing figures, increasing on Series II efforts.
+The episode was originally broadcast on the British television channel BBC2 on 14 November 1989.
+It had the highest viewership of any Red Dwarf episode then broadcast.

 Although Series III was received well as a whole, "Backwards" was picked out as a highlight.
 One review described it as "a particularly inspired episode, making brilliant use of video tricks to enhance the intricate details of the storyline."
 Sci-Fi Dimensions described it as the best episode of the series, and said that "admittedly, this episode is inconsistent in its treatment of the backwards principles, but even the inconsistencies are part of the fun!"
 Sci-Fi.com agreed that the episode was "the season's best" and "has the season's best philosophical rant".
 The Red Dwarf Smegazine readers poll listed the episode at number four with 7.1% of the votes.

 Remastering

-The remastering of Series I to III was carried out during the late 1990s.
-Changes included replacement of the opening credits, giving the picture a colour grade and filmising, computer generated special effects of Red Dwarf and many more visual and audio enhancements.

-Changes made specific to "Backwards" include an animated shot of the ejected Rimmer has been added to the opening scene with Starbug with scream and thump sounds enhanced.
+"Backwards" was remastered in 1997 to include an animated shot of the ejected Rimmer has been added to the opening scene with Starbug with scream and thump sounds enhanced.
 Starbug's sounds have been remixed and enhanced throughout.
 A new time-hole tunnel sequence has been added when Starbug travels through it.
 POV landscape shots have been added as Starbug enters the backwards Earth.
 Fire elements and sound effects have been added to the Starbug crash.
-The cafe exterior has been added as a transitional shot.
+The café exterior has been added as a transitional shot.
 The cloaking Starbug has been added to the existing empty shot of Lister and Cat arriving on 'backwards' Earth.
 The end credit sequence has been flipped and reads in reverse.